zscaler/terraform-provider-zia/docs/resources/zia_admin_users.md

 * `is_security_report_comm_enabled` - (Optional) Communication for Security Report is enabled.
 * `is_service_update_comm_enabled` - (Optional) Communication setting for Service Update.

-* `admin_scope` - (Optional) The admin's scope.
+* `admin_scope_type` - (Optional) The admin's scope.
 A scope is required for admins, but not applicable to auditors.
 This attribute is subject to change.
+Support values are: `ORGANIZATION`, `DEPARTMENT`, `LOCATION`, `LOCATION_GROUP`
-  * `scope_group_member_entities` - (Optional) Only applicable for the LOCATION_GROUP admin scope type, in which case this attribute gives the list of ID/name pairs of locations within the location group.
+  * `admin_scope_entities` - (Optional) Based on the admin scope type, the entities can be the ID/name pair of departments, locations, or location groups.
     * `id` - (Optional) Identifier that uniquely identifies an entity
-    * `name` - (Optional) The configured name of the entity
-  * `type` - (Optional) The admin scope type.
-The attribute name is subject to change.
-  * `scope_entities` - (Optional) Based on the admin scope type, the entities can be the ID/name pair of departments, locations, or location groups.
-    * `id` - (Optional) Identifier that uniquely identifies an entity
-    * `name` - (Optional) The configured name of the entity